-Per the Academic Senate Resolution 722-10, faculty who are confident (or suspects) that cheating/plagiarism has occurred must report this incident to OSRR.
-OSRR will meet with the student and determine what outcomes are appropriate outside of the classroom.
-Regardless of the incident details, OSRR will maintain a record of the report to establish a broader pattern of behavior, meaning faculty should report irrespective of their confidence level.
+Per the Academic Senate Resolution 722-10, instructors who are confident (or suspect) that cheating/plagiarism has occurred must report this incident to OSRR.
+The Office of Student Rights & Responsibilities will determine when a meeting with the student is appropriate based on AS-722-10, as well as determine what outcomes are warranted outside of the classroom.
+Regardless of the incident details, OSRR will maintain a record of the report to establish a broader pattern of behavior, meaning an instructor should report irrespective of their confidence level.
 The instructor of record maintains the ultimate authority when deciding what grade is issued to the student.

 Students who have received a grade reduction as a result of academic dishonesty are NOT eligible to receive CR/NC, or to withdrawal from the course in which the grade has been impacted.
 All CR/NC will revert to the letter grade issued by the instructor for the course.